Regional 2 South East: Original teams

-London 1 South honours
+Honours

 London 2 South (1987–1993)

 In the first season of the English rugby union league pyramid, sponsored by Courage, there was six, tier six leagues.
 The initial name was London 2 South and was for teams based in London and the counties of Hampshire, Kent, Surrey and Sussex.
 There was eleven teams in the league and each team played one match against each of the other teams, giving each team five home matches and five away matches.
 The winning team was awarded two points, and there was one point for each team in a drawn match.

-The original London 2 South was a tier 6 league with promotion up to London 1 and relegation down to either London 3 South East or London 3 South West.
+The original London 2 South was a tier 6 league with promotion to London 1 and relegation to either London 3 South East or London 3 South West.

-London 2 South (1993–1994)
+London 2 South (1993–1996)

 At the end of the 1992–93 season the top six teams from London Division 1 and the top six from South West Division 1 were combined to create National 5 South.
 This meant that London 2 South dropped from a tier 6 league to a tier 7 league for the years that National 5 South was active.
-Promotion continued to London 1 and relegation down to either London 3 South East or London 3 South West.
+Promotion continued to London 1 and relegation to either London 3 South East or London 3 South West.